tvbuddy-net/behave-django/docs/contribute.rst

 Contributing
 ============

-Want to help out with behave-django?
+Want to help out with *behave-django*?
 Cool!
 Here's a quick guide to do just that.

 Fork, then clone the repo: